 Note: Only include someone if they are explicitly asexual, not assumed to be due to lack of shown attention.
 Also remember that while they overlap frequently in fiction, asexuality and having No Social Skills are not the same thing.
 No Fanon, please.

 Surprisingly for a popular mainstream shonen protagonist, Luffy from One Piece is asexual.
 The mangaka has gone on record as saying that he only takes part in the standard ecchi gags when Usopp's there to be a perverted influence and doesn't if his friends aren't around.
 Similarly to Sheldon, Oda explained it to the younger fans by saying that Luffy is only attracted to adventure (and possibly food).
 It's also worth keeping in mind that Eiichiro Oda has explicitly stated that there will be absolutely no romance in One Piece because "boys aren't interested in romance" so it's not surprising that Luffy takes no interest in girls.

-Both Sasaki Miyasuzu (self-identified!) and Yuki Nagato from Haruhi Suzumiya.
-The latter is because she is essentially an organic robot created by an alien being of data, and being unable to express emotion
+Both Sasaki (self-identified) and Yuki Nagato from Haruhi Suzumiya.
+The latter is because she is essentially an organic robot created by an alien being of data, and largely unable to express emotion.

 Sawada from Tekkonkinkreet states his lack of interest in women, and has commented "I'm frigid" and "never had an orgasm".

 Ayuki from Kashimashi basically states that love is something she'd rather aesthetically appreciate from a distance.
 She's not interested in having relationships herself.

 Lloyd Asplund, of Code Geass, resident Mad Scientist, proposes to Milly Ashford within moments of meeting her, but because he wants her family's Knightmare Frame designs.
 His assistant Cecile later explains that Lloyd doesn't even give a second thought to matters of the flesh.